The Temptations Revue featuring Nate Evans

 Urban, Motown, R&B, Soul, Pop, Classic R&B, Classic Rock, Funk, Male, 1960s, 1970s, 1980s, 1990s, 2000s, 2010s

-Several former Temptations performed outside of The Tempataions group in spin-off or offshoot acts.
+Several former Temptations performed outside of The Temptations group in spin-off or offshoot acts.
 Quoted from Wikipedia

 "Ruffin, Kendricks & Edwards The most well known splinter was "Ruffin, Kendricks & Edwards: Former Leads of the Temptations", which featured the three former Temptations and three other members, David Sea, who'd been a consideration to replace Edwards in 1984, Nate Evans, a former member of The Impressions, and a female vocalist".

-Following the death of David Ruffin, Dennis Edwards and Eddie Kendricks began touring as "The Temptations", still with David Sea and Nate Evans, and bringing in another former Temptation, Damon Harris.
+Following the death of David Ruffin, Dennis Edwards, now retired, and Eddie Kendricks began touring as "The Temptations", still with David Sea and Nate Evans, and bringing in another former Temptation, Damon Harris.

-Dennis Edwards and Damon Harris [d.
+Dennis Edwards, now retired, and Damon Harris [d.
 2/18/13] form offshoot groups following the death of Eddie Kendricks, the group splintered.
 Dennis formed "Dennis Edwards and the Temptations Revue", Damon formed "Damon Harris and the Temptations Revue" featuring future Temptation Joe Herndon, Evans and Taylor formed a Temptations tribute band and David Sea went on to a solo career."